-Today as many as 60 percent of the parts produced in CNC shops require five-sided machining.
+Today as much as 60% of the parts produced in CNC machine shops require five-sided machining.

 Often, there seems to be confusion due to the term “5-axis” machining center.
 Shops think they don’t have 5-axis CNC work.
-Every shop has work that would benefit from a 5-axis machine because a 5-axis machining center facilitates 5-sided machining.
-So, even if you don’t have simultaneous 5-axis work, such as impellers or turbines, the parts you are producing on your 3-axis machines will be more profitable when you use 5-sided machining on a 5-axis machining center.
+Every machine shop has work that would benefit from a 5-axis mill because a 5-axis machining center facilitates 5-sided machining.
+So, even if you don’t have simultaneous 5-axis work, such as impellers or turbines, the parts you are producing on your 3-axis mill will be more profitable when you use 5-sided machining on a 5-axis CNC mill.

 - Multiple setups for each side of the part